 Some SEO experts frequently compare the page title to the title of a book.
-Most major search algorithms place far greater weight on the page title than on other page content.
+All major search algorithms place more weight on the page title than on other page content.
 Adding unique page titles to a trusted site that did not have them can easily double search traffic.